martinschorb/pyem/doc/knime.md

 ![KNIME Python](https://git.embl.de/schorb/pyem/raw/master/doc/images/knime_python.png)

+More in-depth information in setting up the python integration can be found [here](https://docs.knime.com/2018-12/python_installation_guide/index.html).

 Import the desired workflow from [here](https://git.embl.de/schorb/pyem/tree/master/knime).
 KNIME will now ask you if it should fetch the necessary nodes from its repositories.
 Install all of them and the KNIME workflow should run as it is.